dudeperf3ct/dudeperf3ct.github.io/sensei/richard_feynman.md

 The first principle is that you must not fool yourself — and you are the easiest person to fool.

+Look for the simplest, most elementary solution to a problem that was possible.
+If it wasn't possible, you had to use something fancier.

 I can live with doubt and uncertainty and not knowing.
 I think it’s much more interesting to live not knowing than to have answers which might be wrong.

 I learned very early the difference between knowing the name of something and knowing something.

 Just the runner gets kick out of sweating, I get the run out of thinking.

+I think nature's imagination is so much greater than man, she's never going to let us relax.

 Stories